wp-plugins/miniorange-login-openid/readme.txt

 == Screenshots ==

-1. Select social apps.
-2. Select display options for social login and social sharing widgets.
+1. Social login options.
+2. Social sharing options.

 == Changelog ==

+= 3.0.3 =
+* added more apps to login and share widgets.
+More theme options to select for social icons.

 = 3.0.2 =
 * added login with facebook, linkedin.
 Added new social sharing widget.